qmlbook/qmlbook/docs/meetqt/meetqt.rst

 .. note::

-    Each element has properties.
+    Each type has properties.
 For example, an image has the properties ``width`` and ``height``, each holding a count of pixels.
 It also has other properties, such as ``source``.
-Since the size of the image element is automatically derived from the image size, we don't need to set the ``width`` and ``height`` properties ourselves.
+Since the size of the image type is automatically derived from the image size, we don't need to set the ``width`` and ``height`` properties ourselves.

-    The most standard elements are located in the ``QtQuick`` module, which is made available by the import statement at the start of the ``.qml`` file.
+    The most standard types are located in the ``QtQuick`` module, which is made available by the import statement at the start of the ``.qml`` file.

-    The ``id`` is a special and optional property that contains an identifier that can be used to reference its associated element elsewhere in the document.
+    The ``id`` is a special and optional property that contains an identifier that can be used to reference its associated type elsewhere in the document.
 Important: An ``id`` property cannot be changed after it has been set, and it cannot be set during runtime.
-Using ``root`` as the id for the root-element is a convention used in this book to make referencing the top-most element predictable in larger QML documents.
+Using ``root`` as the id for the root-type is a convention used in this book to make referencing the top-most type predictable in larger QML documents.

 The foreground elements, representing the pole and the pinwheel in the user interface, are included as separate images.